24 Tips for Traveling as a Vegetarian (and Vegan)

 Learn what you can and can’t have

-Dan personally tries to not eat any poultry or meat product and keep a standard vegetarian diet, eating eggs and fish.
+I personally try to not eat any poultry or meat product and keep a standard vegetarian diet, eating eggs and fish.
 While it’s not ideal, tortillas are OK in this situation and it’s kind of unavoidable if you go out to eat, in Mexico.

 A helpful tip is eating at any of the new array of vegan Mexican restaurants in the Condesa and Roma areas of Mexico City.
 We specifically recommend a place called Veguisima, which has an unbelievable 100% plant-based menu.

-Dan is also okay with fish, so fish and fish sauce work with his beliefs.
+I’m also okay with fish, so fish and fish sauce work with my beliefs.
 We know that in Asian culture, fish sauce is a big part of how food is made (and an unfortunate (for us) side note is that so is shrimp paste, by the way).

 As a vegetarian or vegan traveler, here’s what we recommend: